 Should I move to Qatar?

-Deciding to move to a country is always an individual decision based on individual circumstances.
-That said, most people who relocate to Qatar do so for financial reasons.
-The natural gas boom in the country has meant a huge influx of wealth and, with a successful FIFA World Cup 2022 bid, the economy is expected to continue growing.
+Deciding to move to a country is always a personal decision.
+Most people who relocate to Qatar do so for financial reasons.
+The natural gas boom in the country has led to a huge influx of wealth, and the economy is expected to continue its steep upward trajectory.

 Can I find work in Qatar?

 Most expats employed in Qatar find work before going over.
-While there are many opportunities in the country, it is necessary to find a host sponsor to enable foreigners to get a work residence permit.
-Finding a job has been relatively easy for those who work in the construction, oil and gas industries.
+While there are many opportunities in the country, foreigners require a host sponsor to get a work residence permit.
+Jobs have been most abundant in the construction, oil and gas industries.

 Will I need a bank account?
 Will I need to pay taxes?

-Having a bank account in Qatar would be absolutely necessary, but whether this is a local or international account is up to the individual expatriate and their unique situation.
+Having a bank account in Qatar is absolutely necessary, but whether this is a local or international account is up to the individual.
 There are no taxes levied on personal income in the emirate, though we'd advise expats to check whether they would still be liable for tax in their home country.
-We recommend expats do thorough research around banking, money and taxes in Qatar is an issue that needs research and, in many cases, professional assistance.
+We recommend expats do thorough research around banking, money and taxes in Qatar, and seek professional assistance where required.

 Do I need a car in Qatar?

 How do I get a visa for Qatar?

-Visas, which enable foreigners to enter the country, are obtainable from one's nearest Qatari embassy or consulate.
+Visas are obtainable from Qatari embassies or consulates.
 In Qatar, work residence permits enable expats to stay and work in the emirate.
-These are applied for at the Ministry of Interior in Qatar, and the expat's employer has to sponsor the application in order for it to be successful.
+These are applied for at the Ministry of Interior in Qatar, and the expat's employer has to sponsor the application.